Skip to main content

 A Dry Run tests how your rules evaluate a single set of input facts against a specific policy version — without any side effects.
 No execution logs are written, no integrations are called, and no quotas are consumed.
 Think of it as a unit test for your rules.

-Dry Run vs Batch Simulation: A dry run tests one input at a time for quick validation.
-Batch Simulation tests a version against hundreds or thousands of historical inputs and compares the results against a baseline version.
-Use dry runs for iterative development; use batch simulation for regression testing before deployment.
+Dry Run vs Impact Simulation: A Dry Run tests one input at a time for quick validation.
+Impact Simulation tests a version against hundreds or thousands of historical inputs and compares the results against a baseline version.
+Use Dry Runs for iterative development; use Impact Simulation for regression testing before deployment.

 When to Use Dry Run